alkem-io/website/content/en/post/2023-07-the-hague-partnership/index.md

 ### Putting Public Values at the core

 Alkemio is committed to creating a positive impact on society by putting public values central.
-This also matches The Hague's role as Impact City. *"Working together requires trust, in each other but also in the digital platforms being used.
-Our society is increasingly digital, so it is refreshing to see a digital platform that is focused on public values and realizing societal impact,"* says Coos Santing, Impact City @ The Hague.
+This also matches The Hague's role as ImpactCity. *"Working together requires trust, in each other but also in the digital platforms being used.
+Our society is increasingly digital, so it is refreshing to see a digital platform that is focused on public values and realizing societal impact,"* says Coos Santing, ImpactCity @ The Hague.

 ### Driving positive change